Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-The methods described above call for femtosecond pulsed laser as a pump.
+The methods described above require a femtosecond pulsed laser pump.
 Unfortunately, femtosecond pulse pumped SPDC shows relatively poor quantum interference visibilities (Keller and Rubin, 1997).
-The following methods were tested to lead to increase the quantum interference visibility in femtosecond pulse pumped type-II SPDC: (i) to use a thin nonlinear crystal (Sergienko \textit{et al}., 1999), (ii) to use narrow-band spectral filters in front of detectors, as shown above (Grice and Walmsley, 1997; Grice \textit{et al}., 1998; Di Giuseppe \textit{et al}., 1997), or (iii) to use an interferometric technique (Branning \textit{et al}., 1999, 2000) without spectral and amplitude post-selection (Kim \textit{et al}., 2001).
-The first two methods necessarily reduce the intensity of the entangled photon pairs significantly and cannot achieve perfect overlap of the two-photon amplitudes in principle.
+The following methods are used to increase the quantum interference visibility: (i) a thin nonlinear crystal (Sergienko \textit{et al}., 1999), (ii) narrow-band spectral filters in front of detectors, as shown above (Grice and Walmsley, 1997; Grice \textit{et al}., 1998; Di Giuseppe \textit{et al}., 1997), or (iii) an interferometric technique (Branning \textit{et al}., 1999, 2000) without spectral and amplitude post-selection, which was making the spectral wave function of the two photons much more symmetric.\footnote{The method rest on two distinct processes for emission of a down-converted pair which are coherently overlapped.
+The axes of polarization are switched between the two processes.
+This gives a symmetrization of the spectral properties.} The first two methods reduce the intensity of the entangled photon pairs significantly and cannot achieve perfect overlap of the two-photon amplitudes.
 For the theoretical and experimental details of the last method, see (Kim \textit{et al}., 2001).